JustinRaver/MultiThreaded-Library/README.md

 achieve its desired results.
 I used a notebook to write out the logic of the listener and then uses print statements to test the output of the different methods.
 Once I had that information I was able to easily implement the methods and get the correct page numbers.
-I also added my enable disable if else staments for the page up and down logic in the scrollBarListener so that it was automatically updated.
+I also added my enable disable if else statements for the page up and down logic in the scrollBarListener so that it was automatically updated.

 I tested the project consistently both with the front end and back end aspects.
 I realized